xlladdins/xll24/README.md

 	return std::hypot(x,y);
 }
 ```
-Note every function registered with Excel must be declared `WINAPI`
+Every function registered with Excel must be declared `WINAPI`
 and exported with `#pragma XLLEXPORT` in its body.
 The first version of Excel was written in Pascal and the `WINAPI` calling convention
 is a historical artifact of that.
 Unlike Unix, Windows does not make functions